launchdarkly/dotnet-server-sdk/README.md

 This version of the SDK is built for the following targets:

+* .NET Core 2.1: runs on .NET Core 2.1+ and 3.x.
+* .NET 5.0: runs on .NET 5.0 and above.
-* .NET Framework 4.5.2: runs on .NET Framework 4.5.x or 4.6.x.
+* .NET Framework 4.5.2: runs on .NET Framework 4.5.x and 4.6.x.
 * .NET Framework 4.7.1: runs on .NET Framework 4.7.1 and above.
-* .NET Standard 2.0: runs on .NET Core 2.x and 3.x, or .NET 5, in an application; or within a library that is targeted to .NET Standard 2.x or .NET 5.
+* .NET Standard 2.0: runs in any project that is targeted to .NET Standard 2.x rather than to a specific runtime platform.

 The .NET build tools should automatically load the most appropriate build of the SDK for whatever platform your application or library is targeted to.

+The only differences in the capabilities of the SDK between platforms are these:

+* Setting a TCP connection timeout is only supported in .NET Core and .NET 5.0.
+For more details, see `HttpConfigurationBuilder.ConnectTimeout`.
+* The SDK integrates automatically with the `System.Text.Json` API in .NET Core and .NET 5.0.
+In .NET Framework and .NET Standard, it uses its own implementation of JSON encoding and decoding.
+For more about how JSON is implemented in the SDK, see https://github.com/launchdarkly/dotnet-jsonstream.

 ## Getting started